 The chronicle of Peter’s day is an excellent example of a “public relations story,” along with the sequence of pictures on repatriation that we have already examined.
-This visual chronicle was based upon shots taken at the unaccompanied children’s center of Kloster Indersdorf, in South Germany.
+This visual chronicle was based on shots taken at the unaccompanied children’s center of Kloster Indersdorf, in South Germany.
 The author was Wlad Groman, one of UNRRA’s official photographers.
 Peter was a fantasy name, and the first picture was meant to portray the beginning and the end of his story.
-The connection between the end of a gloomy past and the beginning of a new life was symbolized by Peter’s goodbye to the “the woman who cared for him since 1944,” while the UNRRA officer was leading him to the car.
+The connection between the end of a gloomy past and the beginning of a new life was symbolized by Peter’s goodbye to the “the woman who cared for him since 1944,” while the UNRRA officer was leading him to the car (Figure 8.3).

 Fig. 8.3 Here

-The long period that Peter had spent as a German child in a German family after he was abducted by the SS from a Russian orphanage was finally over.
+The long period that Peter had spent as a German child in a German family after he was abducted by the Schutzstaffel (SS) from a Russian orphanage was finally over.
 Peter was now beginning a new life with his real identity which he had regained thanks to UNRRA.
 The sequence of pictures referred to the program devoted to Eastern European children who had been forcibly taken to Germany and handed over to foster families during the Nazi occupation.
 Locating these children and removing them from the German homes where they had spent several years was one of the most prominent among UNRRA duties.
 The number of cases the organization dealt with was not particularly large, but the issue of “lost children” held a special grip on the postwar imagination and it stood at the center of tense confrontations between the varied actors involved.
 Foster families did not want to let the children go, UNRRA officers were in charge of taking them to collective centers, military authorities had to face the complaints of both the German population and the representatives of the children’s supposed countries of origin that wanted them back.
 This picture presents as an amiable goodbye what in many cases was the transfer of children unwilling to leave their homes for specialized collective centers, while UNRRA officers had to deal with the resistance of German families.
-It is interesting to probe the visual chronicle of Peter’s “rebirth” for its meanings and intentions, rather than merely focus on the gap between representation and reality.
+It is interesting to probe the visual chronicle of Peter’s “rebirth” for its meanings and intentions rather than merely focus on the gap between representation and reality.

-Peter’s one-day transition to a new life was related visually in steps and explained in captions: the bath “before the medical exam,” the rich meal to “get all of his calories,” the dental check-up, the sculpture class as “an important part of UNRRA’s work in rehabilitation,” and at the end the peaceful rest in the “new home.”
+Peter’s one-day transition to a new life was related visually in steps and explained in captions: the bath “before the medical exam,” the rich meal to “get all of his calories,” the dental checkup, the sculpture class as “an important part of UNRRA’s work in rehabilitation,” and at the end the peaceful rest in the “new home.”
 This is a typical “picture story” – a sequence of shots dramatized by captions.
 The “picture story” was a more sophisticated version of the simple sequence of photographs already seen in Norman Weaver’s report about the repatriation of Polish DPs.
 The combination of the pictures with the details in the captions provided an explicit narrative, making it easier for the viewer to comprehend the events and to participate in the child’s rehabilitation process.
 This format seems to have been particularly successful.
 A picture story similar to Peter’s was published under the title “Heaven for an Orphan” in the American magazine Look in September 1946.
 This time the fantasy name of the unaccompanied child was Anna and she was presented as Polish.
 However, the plot remained the same and the focus was again on the “rebirth” of the little girl thanks to UNRRA’s effective intervention.